krivenko/ezARPACK/README.md

 *(not recommended)*.

 Examples are compiled by default, disable them with `-DExamples=OFF`.

+Detection of an MPI implementation and compilation of the MPI-enabled unit tests and examples can be skipped by setting `-DEnableMPI=OFF`.

 CMake options specific to individual storage backends (`Eigen3_ROOT`, `blaze_ROOT`, `Armadillo_ROOT`, `BOOST_ROOT`, `TRIQS_ROOT`, `nda_ROOT`